 At the center of this story is love.
 As mentioned in the first installment Dickens never specifically mentions Jesus, but Jesus is throughout the entire work.
 Jesus came for one reason, to redeem us from our sins and reunite us with The Father in Heaven.
 He came to save us and it is ultimately salvation that Jacob Marley brings to Scrooge.

-And so, for all the years to come, live well, love well, laugh hard, give generously both from your resources and from your heart.
-Don’t let the world push your head down but always keep it raised and see the wonders around you and answer the call of those in need.
+And so, for all the years to come, live well, love well, laugh hard, and give generously from your resources and heart.
+Don’t let the world push your head down, but always keep it raised, see the wonders around you, and answer the call of those in need.

 And so as Tiny Tim said last of all, God Bless us, everyone!